 Qarġi Academy Tribal School, the only tribal school on the North Slope, provides students with an education grounded in the Iñupiaq culture, language and ways of being.

-To spread the word about the school and help the facility cover the high costs of operations in the Arctic, the artists will play an intimate sit-down show at the Discovery Theatre at 7 p.m.
-Friday.
+To spread the word about the school and help the facility cover the high costs of operations in the Arctic, the artists will play a show at the Discovery Theatre on Sept.
+15 at 7 p.m.
 Tickets are available at centertix.com.

-“If you’re a fan of singer-songwriter shows and Alaskan Native dancing, then this is a show for you,” said James Dommek Jr., concert organizer and marketing coordinator at Arctic Slope Community Foundation.
+“If you’re a fan of singer-songwriter shows and Alaska Native dancing, then, you know, this is a show for you,” said James Dommek Jr., concert organizer and marketing coordinator at Arctic Slope Community Foundation.
 “I know it’s different, but I feel that it’s going to be just really good.”